 Pursuant to Section 333 of the FAA Modernization and Reform Act of 2012 (the Reform Act) and 14 C.F.R.
-Part 11, Down East Emergency Medicine Institute (DEEMI), developer and operator of small Unmanned Aircraft Systems ("sUAS") equipped to conduct aerial Search and Rescue Operations in the US get higher success rates on (SAR) on operations and to help prevent contamination of lands if there was a manned aircraft accident, hereby applies for an exemption from the listed Federal Aviation Regulations ("FARs") to allow commercial operation fits sUASs, so long as such operations are conducted within and under the conditions outlined herein or as may be established by the FAA as required by Section 333.
+Part 11, Bartram Trail Surveying, Inc. ("BTS"), a land surveying, planning and consulting firm, hereby applies for an exemption from the listed Federal Aviation Regulations ("FARs") to allow commercial operation for its Small Unmanned Aircraft Systems ("sUASs") for safe, efficient and up-to-date aerial imaging of secured and controlled vacant and underdevelopment sites, so long as such operations are conducted within and under the conditions outlined herein or as may be established by the FAA as required by Section 333.

-As described more fully below, the requested exemption would permit the operation of small Unmanned and relatively inexpensive sUAS under controlled conditions in airspace that is 1) limited 2) predetermined 3) controlled as to access and 4) would provide safety enhancements to the already safe operations in the SAR presently using conventional aircraft.
-Approval of this exemption would thereby enhance safety and fulfill the Secretary of Transportation's (the FAA Administrator's) responsibilities to "...establish requirements for the safe operation of such aircraft systems in the national airspace system."
+As detailed in this document and the attached Flight Manual, the requested exemption would permit the operation of sUAS under acceptable conditions in airspace that is: limited, predetermined, controlled as to access, and would provide an increased level of safety to the best practices already demonstrated by BTS at each of its sites.
+Approval of this exemption would thereby enhance safety and fulfill the Secretary of Transportation's (the FAA Administrator's) responsibilities to " ...establish requirements for the safe operation of such aircraft systems in the national airspace system."

-The name and address of the applicant is:
+The Name and Address of the applicant is: